United States Army: Army Components

-Currently, the Army is divided into the Regular Army, the Army Reserve and the Army National Guard.
+Currently, the Army is divided into the Regular Army, the Army Reserve, and the Army National Guard.
 Some states further maintain state defense forces, as a type of reserve to the National Guard, while all states maintain regulations for state militias.
-State militias are both "organized", meaning that they are armed forces usually part of the state defense forces, or "unorganized" simply meaning that all able-bodied males may be eligible to be called into military service.

 The U.S. Army is also divided into several branches and functional areas.
 Branches include officers, warrant officers, and enlisted Soldiers while functional areas consist of officers who are reclassified from their former branch into a functional area.
 However, officers continue to wear the branch insignia of their former branch in most cases, as functional areas do not generally have discrete insignia.
 Some branches, such as Special Forces, operate similarly to functional areas in that individuals may not join their ranks until having served in another Army branch.
-Careers in the Army can extend into cross-functional areas for officer, warrant officer, enlisted, and civilian personnel.
+Careers in the Army can extend into cross-functional areas for officers, warrant officers, enlisted, and civilian personnel.

-Before 1933, members of the Army National Guard were considered state militia until they were mobilized into the U.S. Army, typically on the onset of war.
+Before 1933, the Army National Guard members were considered state militia until they were mobilized into the U.S. Army, typically at the onset of war.
 Since the 1933 amendment to the National Defense Act of 1916, all Army National Guard soldiers have held dual status.
 They serve as National Guardsmen under the authority of the governor of their state or territory and as reserve members of the U.S. Army under the authority of the president, in the Army National Guard of the United States.